uhgupdate/project/README.md

 select disk *
 list volume/list partition

-How to List Drives in PowerShell
+##How to List Drives in PowerShell:

 PowerShell is a command-line tool like CMD.
 Here you can let PowerShell list drives as well.
 To do so, follow the steps below:

 Step 1.
 Open the Run dialog box, and then type powershell in it and hit Enter.